-United Way of York County strengthens community conditions by bringing people and resources together to effect long-lasting changes that improve lives.
+United Way of York County connects people and resources to improve lives and create better communities.

 United Way knows the importance of leveraging relationships to support community actions that encourage shared responsibility and empowerment to provide for the social well-being of people living in York County.

 Meet and connect with United Way staff members!